McMasterRS/ws_web-design-guide/navigation-bar.md

 ![color-index](assets/img/color-index.png)

-Try navigating to the different pages on this website and notice how the Heritage Maroon is applied to different components.
+Try navigating to the different pages on this website and notice how the Heritage Maroon color is applied to different components.

 ## Create `Navbar.module.css`
 In the `styles` directory of your project, create a new file called `Navbar.module.css`.
 This file will contain the CSS styles used for the links in our navigation bar.
 We will define the colors of the links in their active, non-active and hover states:
-- Non-active links should be white and turn heritage gold when you hover over them.
+- Non-active links should be white and turn Heritage Gold when you hover over them.
-- Active links should have a white background and the link text should be heritage maroon.
+- Active links should have a white background and the link text should be Heritage Maroon.

 Add the following lines to `Navbar.module.css`: